 It is not a big place.
 We wandered around, took some photos, and read a little.
 The whole visit took us around an hour.

 Church of the Beatitudes is a lovely place with beautiful grounds.
-And if you are in the area, then I would suggest stopping there.
-Moreover, since a visit will not be a long one, you can combine it with other places neat the Sea of Galilee.
+And if you are in the area, I would suggest stopping there.
+Moreover, since the visit will not take a lot of time, you can combine it with other places near the Sea of Galilee.

-Have you ever been to Church of the Beatitudes?
+Have you ever been to the Church of the Beatitudes on Mount of Beatitudes?
 Tell us about your experience in the comments below.

 That’s all for today, and I’ll see you in future travels!

-For additional attractions in the area, check out Sea of Galilee post.
+For additional attractions in the area, check out the Sea of Galilee.